silverbottlep/abid_challenge/README.md

 ### 4.2 Evaluation on validataion sets
 ```
-$(abid_challenge_root)/counting> CUDA_VISIBLE_DEVICES=0 python train.py ~/Works/data/amazon_bin/public_images_resize/ -a resnet34 --evaluate True --resume ./snapshots/resnet34_best.pth.tar
+$(abid_challenge_root)/counting> CUDA_VISIBLE_DEVICES=0 python train.py $(data)/public_images_resize/ -a resnet34 --evaluate True --resume ./snapshots/resnet34_best.pth.tar
 ```
 You should be able to get 57.4% accuracy.
 You also get output file 'counting_result.txt', which is going to be your submission file format.
 Each line contains a integer value(count) corresponding to one image being evaluated.
 You will be evaluated by two metrics, accuracy and RMSE(Root Mean Square Error).
-Following shows the results on validation split.
+Following shows the results on validation split(you can also get same outputs with evaluate.py script)

 | Accuracy(%) | RMSE(Root Mean Square Error)|
 |----------------------|--------|